hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/test/index.md

     tabDescriptions: {
       home: 'Manage baseball player records in the <a href="https://www.seanlahman.com/baseball-archive/statistics/">Lahman Baseball Dataset</a>.',
       search: 'Filter and order records. <a href="/en/docs/rest-api/query-parameters/" target="_blank">Learn more</a>.',
-      fields: 'Specify fields to appear in records.',
+      fields: 'Specify fields to appear in expanded records.',
       new: 'Create a new record.',
       created: 'This is the new record.',
       config: 'Set additional configuration parameters.'